Estimated reading time: 12 minutes

 The first one is the most competitive, selling at £171.08.

 The second and the third ones sell the same item at £210.00.

-In basic terms, dynamic pricing is a pricing strategy in which marketers set flexible prices by taking into account costs, targeted profit margins, the demand of the market and your competitors’ prices.
+Dynamic pricing is a very profitable e-commerce pricing strategy in which marketers set flexible prices by taking into account costs, targeted profit margins, the demand of the market and your competitors’ prices.